Heavy-tailed max-linear structural equation models in networks with hidden nodes: Regular variation of a recursive max-linear vector

-\begin{example} Consider RMLMs supported on the DAGs in Figure~\ref{introex}, with ML coefficient matrix $A$ and innovations $\boldsymbol{Z}$ satisfying assumptions (A1)--(A3).
-We consider the DAGs separately.
+\begin{example} Consider RMLMs supported on the DAGs in Figure~\ref{introex}, with coefficient matrix $A$ and innovations $\boldsymbol{Z}$ satisfying Assumptions~A. We consider the DAGs separately:

-$\bullet$ For $\D_1$ we apply Theorem~\ref{incdagmod} for $(i,m)=(1,2)$.
-Since there is a unique (max-weighted) path $3\to2\to1$, so that the pair $(X_1, X_2)$ can be represented as a RMLM, with node $2$ behaving as a source node in the observed DAG, condition~\eqref{cond1} will hold due to Theorem~2 of \citet{KK}.
-Computing the standardized vector $\boldsymbol{\tilde{T}}^{12}$ and then the extreme dependence measure gives $\sigma_{\tilde{T}^{12}_{1},\tilde{T}^{12}_{2}}^2=1$, which tells us that $\tilde{T}^{im}_{1},\tilde{T}^{im}_{2}$ are asymptotically fully dependent.
-Hence, by reference to Theorem~\ref{prop.dat} and Proposition~\ref{prop.incmat}, $(X_1, X_2)$ can be represented as a RMLM, similar to Example~\ref{ex:2.1}, with reduced ML coefficient matrix $A_O^*$ computed as in Example~\ref{AOex}.
+--\, for $\D_1$ we apply Theorem~\ref{incdagmod} for $(i,j)=(1,2)$.
+Since there is a unique (max-weighted) path $3\to2\to1$, the pair $(X_1, X_2)$ can be represented as an RMLM with node $2$ behaving as a source node in the observed DAG, and so condition~\eqref{cond1} holds by Theorem~2 of \citet{KK}.
+Computing the standardised vector $\tilde{\boldsymbol{T}}^{12}$ and its extremal dependence measure gives $\tau_{12}^2=1$, so $\tilde{T}^{ij}_{1},\tilde{T}^{ij}_{2}$ are asymptotically fully dependent.
+Hence, by Theorem~\ref{prop.dat} and Proposition~\ref{prop.incmat}, $(X_1, X_2)$ can be represented as an RMLM, similar to Example~\ref{ex:2.1}, with reduced coefficient matrix $A_O^{*}$ computed as in Example~\ref{AOex};

-$\bullet$ For $\D_2$ we first note that, if the path $3\to 2 \to 1$ is max-weighted, then by following similar steps we would obtain the same result as for $\D_1$.

-If the edge $3\to 1$ is the only max-weighted path, then there are two possibilities.
-First, condition~\eqref{cond1} may fail to hold, in which case $(X_1, X_2)$ cannot be represented as a RMLM.
-Second, if condition~\eqref{cond1} is satisfied, then Theorem~\ref{incdagmod} (a) tells us that $\sigma_{\tilde{T}^{12}_{1},\tilde{T}^{12}_{2}}^2<1$.
-This implies that $(X_1, X_2)$ cannot be represented as a recursive ML vector due to the existence of the confounder node 3.
+--\, for $\D_2$ we first note that if the path $3\to 2 \to 1$ were max-weighted, then steps similar to those above lead to the same result as for $\D_1$.
+There are two possibilities if the edge $3\to 1$ is the only max-weighted path: condition~\eqref{cond1} may not hold, in which case $(X_1, X_2)$ cannot be represented as an RMLM, whereas if the condition is satisfied, Theorem~\ref{incdagmod}(i) implies that $\tau_{12}^2<1$.
+If so, $(X_1, X_2)$ cannot be represented as an RMLM due to the existence of the confounder node 3;

-$\bullet$ For $\D_3$ we note that there are similarly two possibilities.
+--\, for $\D_3$ we note that there are also two possibilities.
 Condition~\eqref{cond1} may fail.
-Alternatively, if it is satisfied, then Theorem~\ref{incdagmod} (b) yields $\sigma_{\tilde{T}^{12}_{1},\tilde{T}^{12}_{2}}^2<1$, and then $(X_1, X_2)$ cannot be represented as a RMLM {due to the existence of the confounder node $3$}. \end{example}
+Alternatively, if it is satisfied, Theorem~\ref{incdagmod} (ii) yields $\tau_{12}^2<1$.
+In both cases $(X_1, X_2)$ cannot be represented as an RMLM, due to the existence of the confounder node $3$. \end{example}